Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Fishing Adventures (12-15 yrs.)

 (12-15 yrs.)
-Fish from the shore and on kayaks as you hone your fishing skills with our experienced instructors.
+Fish from the shore and on kayaks as you hone your fishing skills with Baroody's experienced instructors.
 Throughout the week, campers will use a variety of fishing techniques in preparation for a float trip by kayak for smallmouth bass along the Potomac River.
-This camp will also include off-site trips to local lakes and ponds around Fairfax County.
-Bring snack, lunch and water bottle.
-Once registered, download camp forms from website.
+Campers will spend at least 30 hours of the week on a kayak and will be fishing directly from the boat.

 Fishing for Parent and Child (5-Adult)